-*In addition to the commercial invoice and/or the CN22/CN23 forms, some international shipments outside the EU also require a CP71 dispatch note, and possibly a Certificate of Origin (CO).
+*In addition to the commercial invoice and/or the CN22/CN23 forms, some international shipments outside the EU also require a Certificate of Origin (CO).
 This article will mainly discuss the commercial invoice for international shipping and the CN22 or CN23 forms, and how they can be generated in Sendcloud.

 CN22 and CN23 forms vs. commercial invoice

-When you are shipping internationally (outside the European Union), a commercial invoice is always required for customs clearance purposes, and only parcels sent via postal services need the additional CN22 or CN23 document.
+When you are shipping internationally (outside the European Union), a commercial invoice, a CN22 document or a CN23 document are always required for customs clearance purposes.
+Parcels sent with a commercial carrier need the commercial invoice.
+Parcels sent with a postal service need the CN22 or CN23 form.
 Always fill out these documents in English.

 Whether you need the CN22 or CN23 document will depend on the weight and value of your package:

 - CN22 customs declaration: packages weighing up to 2 kilograms with a value of up to €425.